 Fuad El-Hibri, age 50, became a director in 2004.
 Mr. El-Hibri has served as chief executive officer and as chairman of our board of directors since June 2004.
 Mr. El-Hibri served as president from March 2006 to April 2007.
 Mr. El-Hibri served as chief executive officer and chairman of the board of directors of BioPort Corporation from May 1998 until June 2004, when, as a result of our corporate reorganization, BioPort became a wholly owned subsidiary of Emergent BioSolutions.
 We subsequently renamed BioPort as Emergent BioDefense Operations Lansing Inc. Mr. El-Hibri served as chairman of Digicel Holdings, Ltd., a privately held telecommunications firm, from August 2000 to October 2006.
 He served as president of Digicel from August 2000 to February 2005.
 Mr. El-Hibri is chairman of East West Resources Corporation, a venture capital and financial consulting firm, a position he has held since June 1990.
-He served as president of directors of the International Biomedical Research Alliance, an academic joint venture among the National Institutes of Health, or NIH, Oxford University and Cambridge University, a member of the board of trustees of the National Music Institute, a non-profit organization dedicated to helping develop the skills of young musicians.
+He served as president of directors of the International Biomedical Research Alliance, an academic joint venture among the National Institutes of Health, or NIH, Oxford University and Cambridge University, a member of the board of trustees of the National Health Museum, a non-profit institution developing a museum of health sciences, and a member of the advisory board of The Heifetz International Music Institute , a non-profit organization dedicated to helping develop the skills of young musicians.
 He also serves as chairman of El-Hibri Charitable Foundation.
 Mr. El-Hibri received a master's degree in public and private management from Yale University and a B.A. in economics from Stanford University.